Family Owned and Operated

 Greg Long, an electrician since 1979, established Long Electric Company in 1990.
 Long Electric offers electrical services specializing in Commercial and Industrial construction to include maintenance, modernization, and new construction.
 Greg has seen the company grow from a small public works based electrical contractor to one of the premier electrical contractors in the Bay Area.
 Greg is not only dedicated to the improvement of Long Electric Company but also invests a great deal of effort into bettering the electrical industry as a whole, through his involvement in Electrical Industry Associations:

-- Currently serving as President of the Northern California Chapter of NECA
+- Past Governor and President of the Northern California Chapter of NECA

-- Recently appointed as District 9 Political Leadership Council (PLC) Chair
+- Former Chairman of the District 9 Political Leadership Council (PLC)

 - Currently Chairman of the Solano-Napa Electrical Contractors Trust